xtermjs/xtermjs.org/_docs/guides/hooks.md

 process.stdout.write(`\x1bP?a${binaryMidiData.toString('base64')}\x1b\\`);  // default pitch of 440 Hz
 ```

 Hopefully this small example illustrates the power of the hooks system.
+It makes xterm.js a great playground for experimenting with new terminal features by utilizing the npm ecosystem, which might help to get terminals out of the dusty corner of hardly noticed, yet very helpful everyday utilities.

-But always keep in mind, that extending xterm.js this way will make your program incompatible with other terminal emulators.
+For production usage always keep in mind, that extending xterm.js this way will make your program incompatible with other terminal emulators.
 Still a well thought-out extension might find its way into other emulators, if it is seen as a useful extension to the terminal interface in general.

 ## Limitations of Parser Hooks